felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 The class **_MakeBoxEdgeP** is very similar to the previous [tutorial](./tut_fwb_2.md)

-The main difference is in **BoxEdgePTaskPanel**
+The main difference is in the class **BoxEdgePTaskPanel**.
+This class creates the task panel.

-Now, we add the Label and the Spin Box.
+Compared to the task panel of the previous tutorial, now we add a Label and a Spin Box.
 To add them, first we include a **QHBoxLayout** to line the label and the Spin Box horizontally:

 ```python
         layout = QtGui.QHBoxLayout()